30 Sep 2021

-The University of Rwanda-College of Education (UR-CE) is planning to start a new Continuous Professional Development (CPD) Certificate in Teaching and Learning using Music, Dance and Drama for secondary school teachers.
-The development of the program was achieved in the recently concluded 5-day workshop, held at UR-SPIU, Kicukiro District.
-The exercise brought together a team of UR-CE lecturers, teachers from secondary schools trained in the methodology of teaching and learning using music, dance and drama as well as artists from the Rwanda Art Council (RAC) representing music, dance and drama federations.
+The University of Rwanda-College of Education (UR-CE) started today a new Continuous Professional Development (CPD) Certificate in Teaching and Learning using Music, Dance and Drama for secondary school teachers.
+The development of this CPD program is the objective of the 5-day workshop taking place at UR-SPIU, Kicukiro District.
+The exercise has brought together a team of UR-CE lecturers, teachers from secondary schools trained in the methodology of teaching and learning using music, dance and drama as well as artists from the Rwanda Art Council (RAC) representing music, dance and drama federations.
 Dr. Sylvestre NZAHABWANAYO, a Senior Lecturer at UR-CE and the Principal Investigator of Mobile Arts for Peace (MAP) which supports this initiative sheds light on this program.

 Can you please introduce yourself to our readers ?